thirumurthis/SpringApp2/ReadMe.md

     }
     @Bean
     @Profile({"default","car"})
-    //Note: in @Profile if not default is mentioned, spring will not be able to resolve
+    //Note: in @Profile if default is NOT mentioned, spring will not be able to resolve
     //the bean and throws exception
     public VehicleService carService(){
         return new CarVehicleImpl();